Site transparency reference

 Labels and Review Terms

-A central explanation of the labels OpenBook Planning uses for calculators, articles, references, source links, review cadence, and CLARITY categories.
+A central explanation of the labels OpenBook Planning uses for calculators, articles, references, source links, review cadence, and CLARITY Pillars.

 Reference Evergreen review Source-linked